tjis/rust_vue_template/README.md

 to launch a build just for the rust WebAssembly part.
 It'll actually display sensible errors.

 ## Explanation
 I'll briefly go over all the relevant bits here.
+As I'm rather new to the frontend, there's a good chance some of this is wrong.
+Corrections are welcome.

 ### Webpack
 [Webpack](https://webpack.js.org/) is our build system.
 It recursively finds all dependencies starting from a configured entry point (src/main.js in our case), then loads them using whatever mechanism configured.
 It is very flexible, but the flexibility comes with some extra complexity.